 The Company accounts for its derivative financial instruments in accordance with guidance which requires that an entity recognize all derivatives as either assets or liabilities in the statement of financial position and measure those instruments at fair value.
 A significant portion of the Company's purchases are denominated in Swiss francs.
 The Company reduces its exposure to the Swiss franc exchange rate risk through a hedging program.
 Under the hedging program, the Company manages most of its foreign currency exposures on a consolidated basis, which allows it to net certain exposures and take advantage of natural offsets.
 In the event these exposures do not offset, the Company uses various derivative financial instruments to further reduce the net exposures to currency fluctuations, predominately forward and option contracts.
 When entered into, the Company designates and documents these derivative instruments as a cash flow hedge of a specific underlying exposure, as well as the risk management objectives and strategies for undertaking the hedge transactions.
 Changes in the fair value of a derivative that is designated and documented as a cash flow hedge and is highly effective, are recorded in other comprehensive income until the underlying transaction affects earnings, and then are later reclassified into earnings in the same account as the hedged transaction.
-The Company formally assesses, both at the inception and at each financial quarter thereafter, the effectiveness of the derivative instruments infair value will be recognized in the Statements of Operations in the period in which the ineffectiveness was calculated.
+The Company formally assesses, both at the inception and at each financial quarter thereafter, the effectiveness of the derivative instrument hedging the underlying forecasted cash flow transaction.

+Any ineffectiveness related to the derivative financial instruments' change in fair value will be recognized in the Consolidated Statements of Operations in the period in which the ineffectiveness was calculated.

 The Company uses forward exchange contracts to offset its exposure to certain foreign currency receivables and liabilities.
-These forward contracts are not designated as qualified hedges and, therefore, changes in the fair value of these derivatives are recognized into earnings, thereby offsetting the current earnings effect of the related foreign currency receivables and liabilities.
+These forward contracts are not designated as qualified hedges and, therefore, changes in the fair value of these derivatives are recognized into cost of sales, thereby offsetting the current earnings effect of the related foreign currency receivables and liabilities.